ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 **Key Idea** - Together, the key skill is to be so good at this you can effectively put yourself in the **mind/perspective** of the actors in question and **live their experience with empathy** in a detailed, visually accurate manner.

 **Effects - Quantification of actions** - the effect of certain actions can be quantified, via numbers or data.
-Then, you can connect them to one another.
+We can do two actions here: **comparison** and **connection**.
+To compare is to get a relative sizing of the scale of the effect of the action.
+To connect is to model, often with **assumptions** (action happens, effect occurs, quantify), how it will impact some other effect/action.

 <!-- **Assumptions** - To model nth order reactions far into the future (e.g X does A, causing Y do to B, causing Z to do C), we need **assumptions**.
 Aka assume an action is taken, quantify the effect with a number, and run with it. -->